21 Best Yoga Books for Beginners to Uplift Your Mind and Spirit

 6. Yoga Body and Mind Handbook: Easy Poses, Guided Meditations, Perfect Peace Wherever You Are by Jasmine Tarkeshi

-This book has detailed instructions and clear illustrations of yoga techniques in this book.
-Its clear guide to postures and wonderful graphics are a big strength.
-The breathing exercises it details help relieve both physical and mental tension.
+Readers appreciate the detailed instructions and clear illustrations of yoga techniques in this book, and its clear guide to postures and breathing exercises that help relieve physical and mental tension.

-Yoga Body & Mind Handbook is well-organized.
-It should be a staple in any beginner's Yoga library.
-But, people who have more experience with yoga will likely not gain much new knowledge from this book, but it is perfect for those who are just starting to get familiar with the practice.
+This book is well-organized and should be a staple in any beginner's library.
+People who have more experience with yoga will likely not gain much new knowledge from this book, but it is perfect for those who are just starting to get familiar with the practice.

 7. Yoga Mind, Body & Spirit – A Return to Wholeness by Donna Farhi

-Farhi addresses the seven principles of movement that are the foundation for all human motion.
-She offers her readers exercises to help them understand how they can achieve all yoga postures.
-She also looks at yoga's 10 foundational rules and explains how to incorporate these into one's daily yoga practice.
+The author addresses the seven principles of movement that are the foundation for all human motion, and offers her readers exercises to help them understand how they can effectively achieve all yoga postures.
+The author also looks at yoga's 10 foundational rules and explains how to incorporate these into one's practice.

 8. Poser: My Life in Twenty-Three Yoga Poses by Claire Dederer

-This national bestseller is written by Claire Dederer.
-Claire hesitantly took on yoga when trying to heal a back injury.
-Many people told her to try yoga, and after trying up for her first class, she was instantly hooked.
+This national bestseller is written by Claire Dederer, who hesitantly took on yoga when trying to heal a back injury.
+Many people told her to try yoga, and after signing up for her first class, she was hooked.

-For the following 10 years, she practiced poses such as the triangle, wheel, and crow.
-She learned to love some poses while also developing hatred for others.
+For 10 years, the author practiced poses such as the triangle, wheel, and crow, and learned to love some poses while also developing feuds with others.
 During her journey, Dederer found herself getting to know the forces that shaped her generation.
-She was hesitant to practice yoga at first.
-But once she started, Dederer found that the more she practiced, the more the poses were able to test her fundamental ideas of what makes a good person, and the more they had her wanting more joy.
+While she was hesitant to practice yoga at first, Dederer found that the more she practiced, the more the poses were able to test her fundamental ideas of what makes a good person, and the more they had her wanting more joy.

-This book is unlike any other book about yoga because, at its core, it is a book about life.
-The author uses witty and heartfelt writing.
-Her words are both sharp and irreverent to help her readers.
+This book is unlike any other about yoga because, at its core, it is a book about life.
+The author uses witty and heartfelt writing that is both sharp and irreverent to help her readers.
 While readers enjoy Poser, some offer it a little less praise than others because they focus on the fact that this book is neither a yoga guide or a self-help book.

-However, this book does contain elements of each, including passages on feminism, attachment parenting, and yoga's history throughout the book.
-In the end, most find the unique voice of this book make it a entertaining and even educational read.
+However, this book does contain elements of each, including passages on feminism, attachment parenting, and yoga's history throughout.
+In the end, most find the voice of this book to be unique and more than sufficient.

 These Yoga books are more focused on practicing yoga as a form of exercise.